Beyond the Coolness Factor: Why Staffing Firms Should Reconsider Their Technology Priorities

 Battling for Tech Dollars and Focus

-Staffing firms spend millions every year on competing technology applications that promise to deliver a better candidate experience or a better match of candidate to corporate culture.
+Staffing firms spend millions of dollars every year on competing technology applications that promise to deliver a better candidate experience or a better match of candidate to corporate culture.
 Lots of talent acquisition technology options vie for the attention of staffing firms and their limited technology investment dollars.

 Staffing leaders face difficult decisions when figuring out where to put their focus.
-Recruiters tend to vote for automation in candidate engagement, video interviewing, and the ability to communicate more effectively and nurture relationships.
-Operational specialists in other areas of the business will lobby for better marketing automation, timekeeping systems, or digital onboarding capabilities.
+Recruiters tend to vote for automation in candidate engagement, video interviewing, and the ability to communicate more effectively to nurture relationships.
+Operational specialists in other areas of the business lobby for better marketing automation, timekeeping systems, or digital onboarding capabilities.
 These are all good strategies for leveraging technology to increase competitiveness.
 The problem is that the strategies are often short-sighted and the technologies not necessarily compatible.